ReScience/ReScience/README.md

 ![](https://raw.githubusercontent.com/wiki/ReScience/ReScience/_static/ReScience-banner.png)

-Re**Science** is a peer-reviewed journal that target computational research and encourage the explicit reproduction of already published research promoting new and open-source implementations in order to ensure the original research is reproducible.To achieve such a goal, the whole editing chain is radically different from any other traditional scientific journal.
+Re**Science** is a peer-reviewed journal that targets computational research and encourages the explicit reproduction of already published research promoting new and open-source implementations in order to ensure the original research is reproducible.
+To achieve such a goal, the whole editing chain is radically different from any other traditional scientific journal.
 Re**Science** lives on [github](https://github.com/ReScience/ReScience/wiki) where each new implementation is made available together with the comments, explanations and